Catzzye/osu-jukebox/README.md

 **QOL:**
 1. Default Volume set to 80%
+2. Initial 'duration' text set to --:-- and bolded

 ### v0.3.1 Notes:
 **Features:**
 1. Added new playback features - shuffle and repeat (also cleaned up playback bar slightly)
 2. New .msi build!
 (If you want to install osu!jukebox to your PC easier!) (sorry no auto-updater yet)

 ### v0.3 Notes: